 What kind of support services are required for your market strategy?
 Not having a customer success solution or onboarding system in place, for example, may undo all the hard work of your marketing team.
 Fortunately for cash-strapped startups, AI chatbots and knowledge bases have made this a bit easier to manage.

-Need help launching your online marketplace?
+Need help developing your online marketplace?
 CobbleWeb has a sterling track record of helping marketplace startups reach their full potential.
 Get in touch for expert advice.

 One of the most important elements for a successful market activation is growing the right side (demand or supply) of your platform first.
 For a marketplace that means stocking the shelves with enough sellers to ensure there’s sufficient options for buyers.